minhuanli/note_temp/posts/am105/part1.md

 Then the new ODE (3.5) can be solved with the immediate integrating method.
 The function $$\mu(t)$$ is called **integrating factors** and our task now shifts to finding a function $$\mu(t)$$ to make equation (3.6) true.

-Rewrite the equation (3.6) with the product rule for derivatives{% sidenote '3' 'think about the conditions to make the following deductions true.' %}:
+Rewrite the equation (3.6) with the product rule for derivatives{% sidenote '3' 'Think about the conditions to make the following deductions true.' %}:

 $$
 P(t)\frac{d}{dt}\mu(t) + \mu(t)\frac{d}{dt}P(t) = Q(t)\mu(t)\\[2ex]